awsdocs/aws-organizations-docs/doc_source/best-practices_member-acct.md

 ## Use a complex password for member account root users<a name="best-practices_mbr-acct_complex-password"></a>
 + The security of your account's root user depends on the strength of its password\.
 We recommend that you use a password that is long, complex, and not used anywhere else\.
 Numerous password managers and complex password generation algorithms and tools can help you achieve these goals\.
 + If you are using a strong password, as described in the previous point, and you rarely access the root user, we recommend that you do ***not*** periodically change the password\.
 Changing the password more frequently than you use it increases the risk of compromise\.
 + Rely on your business' information security policy for managing long\-term storage and access to the passwords for your member account root users\.
-Unlike the master account, however, it's reasonable to consider storing the password in a credible and business\-approved password manager system or tool\.
+Unlike the management account \(formerly known as the "master account"\), however, it's reasonable to consider storing the password in a credible and business\-approved password manager system or tool\.

   Store the password in a password manager system or tool under further controls and processes\.
 If you do use a password manager, we recommend that it be offline\.
 To avoid creating a circular dependency, do not store the password with tools that depend on AWS services that you sign in to with the protected account\.

   Whatever method you choose, we recommend that the method is resilient and requires multiple actors to be involved to reduce collusion risks\.
-+ Alternatively, you can store the password for a member account root user in a safe, [using the guidance we provide for the master account root user](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_complex-password)\.
++ Alternatively, you can store the password for a member account root user in a safe, [using the guidance we provide for the management account root user](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_complex-password)\.
 + Consider not enabling credentials for the root user in created member accounts\.
 By default, Organizations assigns a random, complex, and very long password that you can't use\.
 To access the root user, you must perform the steps for password recovery\.
 We recommend that you don't do this unless you need to perform a task that can only be performed by the root user in the account\.
 For more information, see [Accessing a member account as the root user](orgs_manage_accounts_access.md#orgs_manage_accounts_access-as-root)\.
 + However you choose to handle the root user's password, you can apply a service control policy \(SCP\) that prevents the member account root users from calling any AWS APIs\.
 However, if you need to respond to a significant security event in a member account, you might need rapid access to that account's root user\.
 Therefore, using a complex password for the member account root user and creating procedures for access and use in advance is still the recommended approach, as described in the previous points\.